mapio/see-you-viewer/README.md

 See you viewer
 ==============

-"See you viewer is a companion tool of [See you](https://github.com/mapio/see-you) (and [Tristo Mietitore](https://github.com/mapio/tristo-mietitore)) that can be used to assist in grading C practice and exam assignements.
+"See you viewer" is a companion tool of [See you](https://github.com/mapio/see-you) (and [Tristo Mietitore](https://github.com/mapio/tristo-mietitore)) that can be used to assist in grading C practice and exam assignements.